Neehi/ud036_MovieTrailerWebsite/README.md

 Once any changes have been made, simply run the program once more using Python to see the changes take effect.

 *Please note that instructions on the Python programming language or HTML/CSS is beyond the scope of this guide.*

+## Acknowledgements
+- This code is produce as part of the Udacity Full Stack Web Developer Nanodegree progream.
+- fresh_tomatoes.py provided by Adarsh Nair / Udacity.